danger

 On this page

-A layoff is defined as the separation of an employee in the classified service due to the elimination of a position, lack of funds or curtailment of work.
+Layoff: The separation of an employee in classified service due to the elimination of a position, lack of funds or change or reduction in work.

-Prior to completing a Bureau Notice of Layoff, the Bureau Director must consider:
+Bureau, Office or Program Area Responsibility: Prior to completing a Bureau Notice of Layoff, the City Administrator, or designee must consider:

 Seniority

-In order to accrue seniority in any classification, an employee must have been permanently appointed to that classification from an eligible list, or by an alternative hiring process such as training plan, demotion, expanded transfer or redeployment or have been granted status through a classification action.
+To accrue seniority in any classification, an employee must have been permanently appointed to that classification from an eligible list, or by an alternative hiring process such as training plan, demotion, expanded transfer or redeployment or have been granted status through a classification action.
 No seniority is accrued by virtue of having performed the work of, or being qualified for appointment to, a classification.
 Placement on an eligible list, without permanent appointment to a classification, does not result in seniority accrual, nor does temporary appointment to a classification.
-Persons serving in premium pay assignments or who receive special pay assignments do not accrue seniority in these assignments.
+Persons serving in premium pay assignments or who receive special pay assignments do not accrue seniority in these assignments, as with classifications.

 Bumping for Represented Employees